SUBHOJItjana/machine-learning/README.md

-# machine-learning
+# Deep-learning
-project is based on machine learning. it will recoignize the face in the particular image
+project is based on machine learning. it will recognize the face in the particular image